A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

 \subsubsection{Path Planning and Grasp Activation}

+Path planning is initiated by selecting feasible grasp poses from the post-processed candidate set generated by the 6D grasp pose detection models.
+From these candidates, the top eight grasp poses are selected based on their associated model-generated grasp scores.
+Before executing motion planning, these selected grasp poses, initially defined in the camera coordinate frame ($\mathbf{T}_{\text{cam}}^{\text{pose}}$), are transformed into the robot base (world) coordinate frame using the calibrated camera-to-base transformation:

-The grasping process adheres to a systematic series of five essential poses: Home Pose, Pre-Grasp Pose, Grasp Pose, Post-Grasp Pose, and Drop Pose (see Figure~\ref{Pipeline} and the attached video for further details).
-Grasp candidates are initially predicted using 6D-GPD networks, from which the top eight grasp poses are chosen, and each is characterized by a location and an orientation (in quaternion representation).
-Among the highest-ranked grasp poses, the ultimate execution Grasp Pose is chosen based on two post-processing criteria: (1) the pose must be collision-free with the workbench, verified using MoveIt Flexible Collision Library, and (2) its approach vector must create an angle of no less than 30 degrees with the workbench plane to reduce occlusions and guarantee collision-free execution.
-As mentioned in section 3.2.1, grasp poses, initially referred to the camera frame, are then translated into the gripper frame with the rigid transformation \( \mathbf{T}_{\text{ee}}^{\text{cam}} \).
+where $\mathbf{T}_{\text{world}}^{\text{cam}}$ is obtained from the calibration process described in Equation (2).
+Following this transformation, a final executable grasp pose is selected through a post-filtering process based on two criteria: (1) the pose must be collision-free with respect to the test workspace, verified using the MoveIt Flexible Collision Library, and (2) the approach vector must form an angle of at least 30 degrees with the test workspace plane to reduce occlusions and ensure safe execution.
+Once a valid grasp pose is identified, a sequence of five key poses is generated for execution, including the pre-grasp pose, grasp pose, post-grasp pose, and release pose (Figure \ref{Pipeline} and \ref{graspcycle}).
 The Pre-Grasp pose is calculated by offsetting backwards along the approach vector, facilitating seamless transitions and avoiding collisions.
 The integration of both pre-grasp and post-grasp positions is essential for preventing unintended collisions with adjacent objects during execution.
 MoveIt2 serves as the principal framework for motion planning, utilizing the Rapidly-exploring Random Tree (RRT) - state-of-the-art route planning algorithm from the Open Motion Planning Library (OMPL) to produce collision-free trajectories.
-To improve trajectory accuracy, cartesian path planning utilizing linear interpolation is employed, ensuring smooth and predictable end-effector movement.
+To improve trajectory accuracy, Cartesian path planning utilizing linear interpolation is employed, ensuring smooth and predictable end-effector movement.
 This is further refined by enforcing velocity and acceleration constraints to guarantee kinematically feasible movements that prevent sudden jerks and protect grasp integrity.